Telling the stories of business and culture in New Hampshire’s diverse communities

 James McKim

 James McKim, who was involved in the original planning of 603 Diversity and has written essays for past issues, serves as managing partner of Organizational Ignition.
+He is driven by an intense need to help organizations achieve their peak performance through the alignment of people, business processes and technology.
+He is recognized as a thought leader in organizational performance, the uses of neuroscience and program management.

 Robert Ortiz